stvhuang/stat150/lec17.typ

   & P_i (V_A < V_B) \
   & = P_i ("Fixation to 'type A' genes") \
   & = i/N \
-  & = "initial prop. of type A genes."
+  & = "initial prop. of type A genes."#footnote[This is where our guess initially came from.]
 $

 #pagebreak()